New York Daily News cuts half of its staff

 The New York Daily News announced on Monday plans to eliminate half of its newsroom as part of a broader effort to refocus the newspaper.

-Daily News staff was notified of the cuts in an email sent by the company's human resources department that also detailed a new direction for the paper, with an increased focus on breaking news with particular attention paid to crime, civil justice and public responsibility.
-It will still cover local news and sports, the email said.
+Daily News staff members were notified of the cuts in an email sent by the company's human resources department.
+The note also detailed a new direction for the paper, with an increased focus on breaking news, particularly stories about crime, civil justice and public responsibility.
+The paper will still cover local news and sports, the email said.

 Journalists for the newspaper were called to a 9 a.m. meeting and then told to wait for the email, which notified them of the cuts and the paper's new direction.

-The email also notified employees that editor-in-chief Jim Rich and managing editor Kristen Lee were among those parting ways with the company.
+The email also notified employees that editor-in-chief Jim Rich and managing editor Kristen Lee were among those leaving their jobs.
 Rich tweeted early Monday an ominous warning: "If you hate democracy and think local government should operate unchecked and in the dark, then today is a good day for you."

 Robert York will be the new editor-in-chief.
 He was most recently the publisher and editor-in-chief of The Morning Call, a newspaper serving eastern Pennsylvania and western New Jersey.